Netskilla/Telegram-Bot/README.md

 # Telegram-Bot

-You can find it on Telegram by searching @SmellTrainingBot
+You can find it on Telegram by searching
 Runs on replit.com

 Finished on the 10th of August, 2021